-- Time of day - if you're listening to one of our AM signals and it suddenly turns to static, that could be due to our operating requirements with the FCC.
-At sundown we reduce the power output from our AM signals in order to prevent interfering with other AM signals across the United States.
-As the seasons change and days get longer/shorter, the time we reduce power can be earlier or later.
-Similarly, the time we increase the power of our AM signals varies in the mornings based on sunrise and the season.
-If you'd like to continue listening to our programming, we recommend you listen to our online News stream.
+- Time of day - if you're listening to one of our AM signals and it suddenly turns to static, it could be due to our operating requirements with the FCC.
+At sundown we reduce the power output from our AM signals in order to prevent interfering with other AM signals across the U.S. As the seasons change and days get longer/shorter, the time we reduce power can be earlier or later.

 - Quality of your radio can make a big difference - if you experience interference or static, try listening on a higher quality radio.
 If that resolves the interference/static issue, you may want to consider purchasing one or two to replace your current radios.

 In addition to analog radio, we broadcast programming on HD signals across the state.
-In general, HD offers a high quality signal that may be distinct of the content on the primary signal - so that you may listen to News/Studio One on WOI 90.1 FM HD-1 and Classical on WOI 90.1 HD-2.
+In general, HD offers a high-quality signal that may be distinct of the content on the primary signal.
+As an example, you could listen to News/Studio One on WOI 90.1 FM HD-1 and Classical on WOI 90.1 HD-2.
 You will need an HD radio receiver to listen to these signals.
 Here are two HD radio options:

 Internet Radio Listening:

-For information around internet radio listening and internet radio troubleshooting, please view our Online Listening page.
+For information around internet radio listening and internet radio troubleshooting, please view our Listening Digitally page.